MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 - You must be a tenant administrator to install the integrated app from the [Microsoft 365 admin center](https://admin.microsoft.com/).
 [How do I find my tenant admin?](#how-do-i-find-my-tenant-admin)
 - You must be a Teams administrator to create a setup policy in the [Teams admin center](https://admin.teams.microsoft.com/dashboard).

-## Step 1: Install and deploying the Sales Copilot Outlook Add-in
+## Step 1: Install and deploy the Sales Copilot Outlook Add-in

 [Install Sales Copilot Add-in for Outlook](install-viva-sales-as-an-integrated-app.md)